With Treatment

 Call (866) 434-2077 for 24/7 help with treatment.

-Soba New Jersey is a methadone treatment center in New Brunswick, New Jersey situated at 104 Bayard Street, 08901 zip code.
+Soba New Jersey is a methadone treatment center in New Brunswick, New Jersey located at 104 Bayard Street, 08901 zip code.
 Soba New Jersey provides naltrexone administration.
-Also, Soba New Jersey offers housing services, case management and self-help groups.
+In addition, Soba New Jersey provides self-help groups, mentoring/peer support and case management.
 Soba New Jersey includes opioid treatment for adults and young adults.

-Rutgers/ubhc Specialized Addiction Treatment Services is a methadone clinic in New Brunswick, NJ situated at 303 George Street, 2nd Floor, 08901 zip code.
-Rutgers/ubhc Specialized Addiction Treatment Services provides naltrexone administration, relapse prevention from naltrexone and buprenorphine maintenance.
-In addition, Rutgers/ubhc Specialized Addiction Treatment Services provides professional intervention, social skills development and early intervention for HIV.
-Rutgers/ubhc Specialized Addiction Treatment Services includes opioid treatment for adults and young adults.
+Rutgers/ubhc Specialized Addiction Treatment Services is a methadone clinic in New Brunswick, NJ located at 303 George Street, 2nd Floor, 08901 zip code area.
+Rutgers/ubhc Specialized Addiction Treatment Services provides relapse prevention from naltrexone, naltrexone administration and suboxone prescription.
+Also, Rutgers/ubhc Specialized Addiction Treatment Services provides professional intervention, mental health services and early intervention for HIV.
+Rutgers/ubhc Specialized Addiction Treatment Services includes opioid treatment for young adults and adults.

 Call (866) 434-2077 for 24/7 help with treatment.